rasteiner/htcache/README.md

 # Kirby Staticache Plugin

-Static site performance on demand
+Static site performance on demand!

+This plugin will give you the performance of a static site generator for your regular Kirby installations.
+Without a huge setup or complex deploy steps, you can just run your Kirby site on any server – cheap shared hosting, VPS, you name it – and switch on the static cache to get incredible speed on demand.

+With custom ignore rules, you can even mix static and dynamic content.
+Keep some pages static while others are still served live by Kirby.

+The static cache will automatically be flushed whenever content gets updated in the Panel.
+It's truly the best of both worlds.

+Rough benchmark comparison for our starterkit home page:

+Without page cache: ~70 ms
+With page cache: ~30 ms
+With static cache: ~10 ms

 ## 🚨 Experimental

 This plugin is still an experiment.
 The first results are very promising but it needs to be tested on more servers and has a couple open todos:

-- [x] Hooks to automatically flush the cache when content is updated via the Panel
-- [x] Add options to ignore pages from caching
 - [ ] Nginx config example
 - [ ] Caddy config example
 - [ ] Publish on Packagist to be installable via composer
+- [x] Hooks to automatically flush the cache when content is updated via the Panel
+- [x] Add options to ignore pages from caching

 ## Installation